Fixed point theorems for Boolean networks expressed in terms of forbidden subnetworks: Preliminaries

 \begin{remark} Our interest for $\Gamma(f)$ lies in the fact that this state graph has been proposed by Thomas {\cite{Thomas73}} as a model for the dynamics of gene networks; see also {\cite{TA90}}.
 In this context, network components correspond to genes.
 At a given state $x$, the protein encoded by gene $i$ is ``present'' if $x_i=1$ and ``absent'' if $x_i=0$.
 The gene $i$ is ``on'' (transcripted) if $f_i(x)=1$ and ``off'' (not transcripted) if $f_i(x)=0$.
 And given an initial configuration $x$, the possible evolutions of the system are described by the set of paths of $\Gamma(f)$ starting from $x$. \end{remark}

-The terminal strong components of $\Gamma(f)$ are called {\bf attractors}.
+The terminal strongly connected components of $\Gamma(f)$ are called {\bf attractors}.
 An attractor is {\bf cyclic} if it contains at least two points, and it is {\bf punctual} otherwise.
 Hence, $\{x\}$ is a punctual attractor of $\Gamma(f)$ if and only if $x$ is a fixed point of $f$, so both concepts are identical.

 \begin{proposition} Let $I$ be non-empty subset of $V$ and let $h$ be the subnetwork of $f$ induced by some point $z\in\B^{V\setminus I}$.
 The asynchronous state graph of $h$ is isomorphic to the asynchronous state graph of $f$ induced by the set of points $x\in\B^V$ such that $x_{-I}=z$ (the isomorphism is $x\mapsto x_{-I}$). \end{proposition}